-Code Club - runs on Wednesday during Term time from 3:00 pm - 5:00 pm for students in Years 7 - 12.
+Code Club - runs on Tuesday in first break during Term time for students in Years 7 - 12.
 If working on projects and problem solving with technology is your thing, then Code Club is for you!
 Coding, drawing, animating, 3D images, electronics, create websites and apps for phones or tablets, multi-media film, camera work, and much more.

 Makerspace - students in Years 7 - 12 can take advantage of this creative option during first break every Monday, Wednesday and Friday, as well as after school on Thursday from 3:15 pm - 4:15 pm during Term time.
 Students have the opportunity to be creative, apply their math, science and engineering skills to design solutions to given challenges.